MAVEN

 The initial iteration, built on Salesforce with Twilio integration, allowed CBOs to text resources directly to people, reaching participants even without computer access.

-MAVEN Salesforce
+MAVEN Application

 Connecting the Central Valley